TheBrownViking20/katacoda-scenarios/test/finish.md

 Well done!
 You have successfully completed the tutorial.

 ### Learning outcomes
-* Creating a clustering algorithm from scratch
+* Learn how vectors are used to create word embeddings
-* Learning about application of eigenvalues and eigenvectors in clustering
+* Implement word2vec for both skip-gram and continuous bag-of-words model

 ### Useful Links
 * [Spectral Clustering: Foundation and application](https://towardsdatascience.com/spectral-clustering-aba2640c0d5b)